mg-rywal/laravel-api-boilerplate-jwt/readme.md

 ## Installation

+1. run `git clone https://github.com/VPetar/laravel-api-boilerplate-jwt.git MyProject`;
+2. run `cd MyProject`;
-1. run `composer create-project VPetar/laravel-api-boilerplate-jwt myNextProject`;
+3. run `composer install`;
-2. have a coffee, nothing to do here;
+4. have a coffee, nothing to do here;

 Once the project creation procedure will be completed, run the `php artisan migrate` command to install the required tables.